Unsafe Property Injury Claims in Philadelphia

 Unsafe property injuries often result from everyday hazards that were ignored, poorly maintained, or inadequately repaired.
 Common conditions include:

-- Wet or slippery floors without warning signs
+Slip and Fall Injury Claims involving wet or slippery floors without warning signs

 While some hazards develop suddenly, others exist long enough that corrective action should have been taken.